whiteblock/gossipsub-testing/README.md

 * https://github.com/libp2p/go-libp2p-pubsub/pull/230
 * https://godoc.org/github.com/libp2p/go-libp2p-pubsub#WithPeerOutboundQueueSize

-After rerunning the tests which implemented this first fix in the test client, the message loss was reduced, however preliminary results still indicated a loss rate of ~22% (as opposed to ~30%).
-Fix #2 below and other changes introduced before Phase 2 successfully addressed the message loss issue.
+After rerunning the tests which implemented this first fix in the test client, the message loss was reduced.
+However, preliminary results still indicated a loss rate of ~22% (lower than the original ~30%).
+Fix #2 below in junction with Fix #1 removed all message losses and were integrated prior to Phase 2 tests.
 Further details are presented in section “[Phase 2 Testing and Results](#Phase-2-Testing-And-Results)”.
+While the additional feature of increasing queue size remedied the message losses, it is highly suggested that a more elegant, permanent fix be introduce to remove the dependence on queue sizes.
+Having to modify queue sizes depending on the test can present a difficult challenge for large network tests in the future.

 ##### MDR Fix #2 for Phase 2 - Testing Logic Refactor

 Traffic generation is orchestrated by a container separate from all gossiping nodes called the “Orchestra”.
 The Orchestra uses RPCs to instruct gossiping nodes to transmit a new message.
 In the initial implementation of Orchestra in [agencyenterprise/go-libp2p-pubsub-benchmark-tools](https://github.com/agencyenterprise/go-libp2p-pubsub-benchmark-tools), the testing logic timed messages via a Golang ticker set to tick at the intended intermessage interval (e.g. 5ms).The ticker was enabled only during the duration of the test, not during warmup or cooldown.
 Further analysis of the test logs demonstrated that not all ticks were successfully executed before the end of the test.
 To fix this, Orchestra was refactored in a fork of [agencyenterprise/go-libp2p-pubsub-benchmark-tools](https://github.com/agencyenterprise/go-libp2p-pubsub-benchmark-tools) to continue tests until the expected number of messages in a test sent.
 The expected number of messages is calculated by taking the test duration and dividing it by the intermessage interval.
 The refactoring commit to make Orchestra send a defined number of messages is in the link below.
 This fork of the original repository agencyenterprise/go-libp2p-pubusub-benchmark-tools serves as the code used for Phase 2 and onward.

 * https://github.com/whiteblock/go-libp2p-pubsub-benchmark-tools